Lin1ux/Test/README.md

-Test repository made learn how GitHub works
+Test repository made to learn how GitHub works